cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

 1. If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs_create_account" rel="noopener" target="_blank">sign up for a CockroachDB {{ site.data.products.cloud }} account</a>.
 {% include cockroachcloud/prefer-sso.md %}
 1. [Log in](https://cockroachlabs.cloud/) to your CockroachDB {{ site.data.products.cloud }} account.
-1. If there are multiple [organizations](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/architecture/glossary#organization) in your account, select the correct organization in the top right corner.
+1. If there are multiple [organizations](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/architecture/glossary#organization) in your account, select the organization where the cluster will be created from the selector in the top right corner.
 1. On the **Overview** page, click **Create Cluster**.
 1. On the **Select a plan** page, select the **Advanced** plan.

 ## Step 2.
 Select the cloud provider

-On the **Cloud & Regions page**, in the **Cloud provider** section, select your deployment environment: **Google Cloud**, **AWS**, or **Microsoft Azure**.
+On the **Cloud & Regions page**, go to the **Cloud provider** section and select your deployment environment: **Google Cloud**, **AWS**, or **Microsoft Azure**.

 You do not need an account in the deployment environment you choose.
 The cluster is created on infrastructure managed by Cockroach Labs.
-If you intend to use your CockroachDB {{ site.data.products.advanced }} cluster with data or services in a cloud tenant, you should select that cloud provider and the region closest to your existing cloud services to maximize performance.
+If you intend to use your CockroachDB {{ site.data.products.advanced }} cluster with data or services in a cloud tenant that you manage, select that cloud provider and the region closest to your existing cloud services to maximize performance.

 {% include cockroachcloud/cockroachcloud-pricing.md %}